sahithyandev/s3/src/content/docs/operating-systems/05-process-management.md

 ---
 title: Process Management
 sidebar:
-  order: 7
+  order: 5
 slug: operating-systems/process-management
 prev: true
 next: true
 ---

-Operating system is responsible for creating, managing, scheduling and terminating processes, both user and kernel processes.
+OS is responsible for creating, managing, scheduling and terminating processes, both user and kernel processes.

 ### Program

 A passive entity stored on disk.
 Aka. executable file.

+### System Program

+Programs that provide services to the user and the OS.
+Shipped with the OS.
+Not part of the kernal.

 ## Process